okta/okta-react/README.md

   authService.logout('/goodbye');
   ```

-  it can be rewritten as:
+  it should be rewritten as:

   ```javascript
   oktaAuth.signOut({ postLogoutRedirectUri: window.location.orign + '/goodbye' });